-Key audit matters How our audit addressed the key audit matters ASEAN Green bonds listing We addressed the key audit matter by obtaining understanding of these transactions and by performing On February 10, 2023, the Company listed its maiden ASEAN Green Bonds certain audit procedures, which included the following: amounting to P4.5 billion which bear a coupon interest rate of 7.0543% in the Philippine Dealing and Exchange Corp.
-(Note 11).
-Bond proceeds were used for the acquisition of new investment properties (Note 8) and the subsequent lease of these investment properties to related parties (Notes 12 and 15). a.
-Bond offering - We traced the full amount of bond offering proceeds to the Company's bank statement.
-We also considered the requirements of Philippine Financial Reporting Standards (PFRS 9), "Financial Instruments" in the subsequent measurement of bonds payable at amortized cost as at December 31, 2023 and to ascertain the proper accounting treatment of bond issuance costs.
-The transactions are identified to have material impact to the financial statements and involved complex accounting treatment and judgment. b.
+How our audit addressed the key audit matters

+We addressed the key audit matter by obtaining understanding of these transactions and by performing certain audit procedures, which included the following:

+- a.
+Bond offering We traced the full amount of bond offering proceeds to the Company's bank statement.
+We also considered the requirements of Philippine Financial Reporting Standards (PFRS 9), "Financial Instruments" in the subsequent measurement of bonds payable at amortized cost as at December 31, 2023 and to ascertain the proper accounting treatment of bond issuance costs. - b.
 Acquisition of new investment properties and the subsequent lease of these to related parties - We obtained respective deeds of absolute sale for the purchase of these investment properties including appraisal reports to determine proper valuation and also traced payments to bank statements to ascertain actual disbursement.